ABOUT THE PROGRAM

 Visit a Local Non-Profit:

-Fellows are exposed to the needs of the city of Charlotte and have the opportunity to serve in various capacities.
+Fellows are exposed to the needs of the city of Charlotte and have the opportunity to serve in various capacities with multiple local organizations.

 Bible Study: